jackgore/api-check/README.md

 ## api-check

-`api-check` is a tool that allows you simply and quickly test your restful APIs.
-Although written in Go, `api-check` can be used to test APIs written in any language.
+`api-check` is a tool that allows you to simply and quickly test restful APIs.
+Written in Go, `api-check` can be used to test APIs written in any language.

-`api-check` works by creating test definitions in plain JSON files.
-Test definitions describe the expected ins and outs of your different API endpoints.
-The test definitions are then ran against your running web-server to verify the results.
+`api-check` works by creating test definitions which are plain JSON files.
+Test definitions describe the expected ins and outs of API endpoints.
+The test definitions are then ran against your running API to verify the results.

 ## prerequisites